aws-samples/rancher-on-aws-workshop/content/30-creating-a-cluster/32-creating-rke2-cluster/index.en.md

 ### Step 3:

-Here you will see the **`rke2-cluster`** listed in the menu we saw before with all the clusters under management of the Rancher Multi-Cluster Manager.
+Here you will see the **`rke2-cluster`** listed in the menu we saw before with all the clusters under management of the Rancher Manager.

 ![rancher-cluster-create-ec2-success](/static/images/content/31-cluster-create-ec2-success.png)